German studies

-German studies is the field of humanities that researches, documents and disseminates German language and literature in both its historic and present forms.
-Academic departments of German studies often include classes on German culture, German history, and German politics in addition to the language and literature component.
-Common German names for the field are Germanistik, Deutsche Philologie, and Deutsche Sprachwissenschaft und Literaturwissenschaft.
+German studies is an academic field that researches, documents and disseminates German language, literature, and culture in its historic and present forms.
+Academic departments of German studies therefore often focus on German culture, German history, and German politics in addition to the language and literature component.
+Approaches to the discipline vary by country.
+Modern German studies is usually seen as a combination of two sub-disciplines: German linguistics alongside Germanophone literature and cultural studies.

+Common names for "German Studies" for the field within German-speaking countries are Germanistik, Deutsche Philologie, and Deutsche Sprachwissenschaft und Literaturwissenschaft.
 In English, the terms Germanistics or Germanics are sometimes used (mostly by Germans), but the subject is more often referred to as German studies, German language and literature, or German philology.

-Modern German studies is usually seen as a combination of two sub-disciplines: German linguistics and Germanophone literature studies.
+Academics who specialize in German studies are referred to as Germanists.

 German linguistics

-German linguistics is traditionally called philology in Germany, as there is something of a difference between philologists and linguists.
-It is roughly divided as follows:
+German linguistics is traditionally called philology in Germany, though most German studies departments house linguists whose focus relates to German or Germanic language(s) in both their historic and present forms.
+The periods of German's philological development are roughly divided as follows: